Tommy Roberts (designer): Antiques, furniture and collectibles

 In the late 1970s, Roberts operated in the antique trade.
 In 1981, he and partner Paul Jones opened a homewares and furniture outlet called Practical Styling at Centre Point on St. Giles High Street, Central London.

-Identified as pioneering "high-tech" design, Practical Styling caught the post-modern spirit of the times as exemplified by Memphis Group and fused it with British kitsch and American hardware, selling day-glo-coloured metal dustbins, diner crockery, luncheonette fittings and rolls of carousel flooring as well as yellow and black vinyl stools, palette-shaped coffee tables and plastic poodle lamps.
+Identified as pioneering "high-tech" design, Practical Styling caught the post-modern spirit of the times as exemplified by Memphis Group and fused it with British kitsch and American hardware, selling day-glo coloured metal dustbins, diner crockery, luncheonette fittings and rolls of carousel flooring as well as yellow and black vinyl stools, Bakelite telephones, palette-shaped coffee tables and plastic poodle lamps.

 From 1995, Roberts sold original art and design collectibles at his store, Tom-Tom.

 In 2001, Roberts opened Two Columbia Road in Hackney, east London, selling contemporary furniture and artefacts.
 He retired in the middle of the same decade.